Caucasus-Rosetta/Lingua-Corpus/README.md

       --random      We randomize the corpus before splitting it into the training, validation and test sets.

 For example `python3 join_corpus.py --dictionary --paraphrase 1 0.7 2.25 10 50` results in the commited `06-19-2020_corpus` with a minimum range of 10 letters, max 50 words, a min ratio of 0,7 and max ratio of 2.25.
-The paraphrases are based on the filtered, training copus and are joined with the lists of dictionary entries.
+The paraphrases are based on the filtered, training copus and are joined with the lists of dictionary entries - here with only one element.

 #### Current Multilingual Corpuses:
 1. Abkhazian Russian Parallel corpus (~121k lines).